wcj365/python-stats-dataviz/assignments/project_01.md

-# Individual Project #1
+# Individual Project Part A
-For this project, you have a different role.
-No programming is required.
+For this part, you wear a different role. **No programming is required**.
+Analytical and communications skills are required.
 ## You ARE a
 - Data analyst
 - Business analyst